riccardopdev/my-react-examples/website-template/README.md

 - TypeScript
 - React Router Dom using the Data API
 - React Reducer and Context
-- Google Analytic GA4 and usePageTracking hook
+- Google Analytic GA4 and usePageTracking hook (requires to replace GA code in index.html)
 - CSS Modules
 - Global CSS for reset rules, common rules, and variables